Who (might have) met whom - whole list

 • 1873 - 1943: Sergei Rachmaninoff icon

-Sergei Vasilyevich Rachmaninoff (1/4/1873 - 28/3/1943) was a Russian composer, virtuoso pianist, and conductor, known for composing Etudes-Tableaux and Variations on a Theme of Corelli.
+Sergei Vasilyevich Rachmaninoff (1/4/1873 - 28/3/1943) was a Russian composer, virtuoso pianist, and conductor, known for composing Rhapsody on a Theme of Paganini and Symphony No. 2 in E minor.

 • 1873 - 1916: Karl Schwarzschild icon

-Karl Schwarzschild (9/10/1873 - 11/5/1916) was a German physicist and astronomer, known for Schwarzschild metric and Schwarzschild criterion for stellar stability.
+Karl Schwarzschild (9/10/1873 - 11/5/1916) was a German physicist and astronomer, known for Schwarzschild solution to Einstein's field equations and gravitational time dilation.

 • 1875 - 1937: Maurice Ravel icon